ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ```
 ---

-##  Flag 8 & 9 – Identify the name and executable path of the scheduled task created for persistence
+## :triangular_flag_on_post: Flag 8 & 9 – Identify the name and executable path of the scheduled task created for persistence

 **Finding**: The attacker created a scheduled task named "Windows Update Check" that would secretly execute the malicious payload `svchost.exe` daily at 02:00 under the SYSTEM account.